cloudControl/documentation/Platform documentation.md

 #### In Memory Caching

 To make requests that can't use a cookieless domain faster you can use in memory caching to store arbitrary data from database query results to complete http responses.
 Since the cloudControl routing tier distributes requests accross all available containers it is recommended to cache data in a way that makes it available also for requests that are routed to different containers.
 A battle tested solution for this is Memcached which is available via the [Memcachier Add-on](https://www.cloudcontrol.com/add-ons/memcachier).
 Refer to the [managing Add-ons](#managing-add-ons) section on how to add it.
 Also the [Memcachier Documentation](https://www.cloudcontrol.com/dev-center/add-on-documentation/memcachier) has detailed instructions on how to use it within your language and framework of choice.

+### Cache Breakers

+When caching requests client side or in a caching proxy, the URL is usually used as the cache identifier.
+As long as the URL stays the same, the answer is used from cache until the expiration time.
+As part of every deploy all containers are started from a clean image.
+This ensures that all containers have the latest app code including templates, css, image and javascript files.
+But when using far future expire headers as recommended above it's this doesn't change anything if the response was cached at client or loadbalancer level.
+To ensure clients get the latest and greatest version it is recommend to include a changing parameter into the URL.
+This is commonly referred to as a cache breaker.

+As part of the set of [environment variables](#environment-variables) in the deployment runtime environment the DEP_VERSION environment variable is made available to the app.
+The value is either the Git version hash or the Bazaar revision number depending on what version control system your app uses.
+If you want to break caches when a new version is deployed you can use the DEP_VERSION to accomplish this.

+This technique works for URLs as well as keys in in memory caches like Memcache.
+Imagine you have cached values in Memcached that you want to keep between deploys and have values in Memcache that you want refreshed for each new version.
+Since Memcache only allows flushing the complete cache you would lose all cached values.
+Including the DEP_VERSION as part of the key of the cached values you want refreshed ensures the new version does not use the old cached values because the keys changed.

 ## Scheduled jobs